Researching file formats 19: Java class file

 Researching file formats 15: Groupwise MLM Format

 This blog post is part of a series on file formats research.
 See this introduction post for more information.
+Update: The official format definition is now online here: GroupWise Email Format.
+Comments welcome directly to the Library of Congress.
 Akin to me consistently messing up the definition of MUA when working with vCard, obviously I’m gonna think this format stands for Multilevel Marketing instead.
-Oh, I also (re-)learned that MLM may also stand for “men loving men” for people who are looking for a specific genre of romance books.
-I discovered that when looking for...
+Oh, I also (re-)learned that MLM may also stand for “men...

 Read more